Licensing - Coronavirus update

 If you have a permit allowing you to hold a street collection and wish to cancel the event please contact firstname.lastname@example.org and we will be able to arrange a date later in the year for your collection.

-On 7th April 2020 the Canine and Feline Sector Group issued the following guidance which has been agreed by Defra.
-Covid-19 - Advice for Animal Related Businesses and Local Authorities in England.
+In April 2020 the Canine and Feline Sector Group issued the following guidance which has been agreed by Defra.
+Entitled Covid-19 Advice for Animal Related Businesses and Local Authorities in England.

 Guidance for Applicants